uwla/ltags/README.md

 developer's imagination.
 Tags can be adapted to any context which has  resources that can be grouped by some criteria, any context which deals with clusters.

+## ROADMAP

+Here is a roadmap of the project:

+- fix a risky test
+- maybe add demo apps

 ## CONTRIBUTIONS

 Contributions are welcome.
 Fork the repository and make a PR.